Proga147/YelpCamp-Demo/README.md

 Added functionality such as starability, Maps and passport included using the node package manager.

-Link to the demo is below:
+Link to the demo below:

 https://sheltered-atoll-93665.herokuapp.com/